vroulet/vroulet.github.io/_pages/cv.md

 * Outstanding reviewer for the Neural Information processing Systems Conference, granted to 10% of the reviewers
 * PhD grant AMX from Ecole Polytechnique

-## Details
+## Detailed CV
+More details can be found in my [CV](/files/vroulet_cv.pdf).

+### Outside Research
 Apart from research, I'm fond of music, I play bass and I animated the music association of my university.
-More details can be found in my [CV](/files/vroulet_cv.pdf).
+I have also developed with a team of 4 friends a a high quality multi-usage pocket size speaker, won the Start-up prize **Be the Future of Sound** organized by Satt Lutech